agoric-labs/dapp-evm/docs/README.md

-# Cross-Chain Messaging with Axelar GMP from Agoric to EVM
+# Cross-Chain Messaging from Agoric to EVM

 Cosmos-based blockchains can send tokens and do contract calls to EVM-based blockchains using Axelar’s General Message Passing (GMP).
 This is possible through the [IBC memo field](https://medium.com/the-interchain-foundation/moving-beyond-simple-token-transfers-d42b2b1dc29b), which carries instructions for the Axelar network to understand and forward the message.